ONSgeo/geospatial-training/_docs/make_a_good_map.md

 # How To Make A Good Map

 ## Disclaimer: Work in Progress!
-This course currently in development.
+This course is currently in development.
 Please note that content may change and some parts are currently incomplete.
 However, we hope you find this resource useful, even in its current state.

 ## Course Summary
 ### Introduction